mmagnus/Xfind/README.md

 Good:

+- fast!
-- update under crontab
+- update under crontab on remote machines
+- offline locate search for drives

 Bad:

-- you have to have access to find
+- you have to have access to machines to do a search